Ackee-Blockchain/trident/documentation/docs/writing-fuzz-test/writing-fuzz-test.md

 ## Execute

+!!! warning
+    To execute and debug fuzz tests, navigate to the `trident-tests` directory.

 ### Run Fuzz Test

 In principle there are two possible fuzzing engines that the Trident supports, [Honggfuzz](https://github.com/google/honggfuzz) and [AFL](https://aflplus.plus/).